Jayden Brailey

-Jayden Brailey (born 9 April 1996) is an Australian professional rugby league footballer who plays as a hooker for the Newcastle Knights in the National Rugby League (NRL).
+Jayden Brailey (born 9 April 1996) is an Australian professional rugby league footballer who plays as a hooker for the Canberra Raiders in the National Rugby League (NRL).

-He previously played for the Cronulla-Sutherland Sharks in the NRL.
+He previously played for the Cronulla-Sutherland Sharks and Newcastle Knights in the NRL.

 Background

 Brailey was born in Hurstville, New South Wales, Australia.
 He is of English descent.

 He played his junior football for the Aquinas Colts and attended Aquinas College, Menai.
 In 2014, Brailey played for the Australian Schoolboys.
 In 2015 and 2016, Brailey played for the Sharks NYC team.
 On 4 September 2016, Brailey was awarded as the 2016 Holden Cup Player of the Year.

 Playing career

 2017

 After the retirement of Michael Ennis after the Sharks' historical 2016 NRL Grand Final win against the Melbourne Storm, Brailey earned the job of hooker ahead of new recruits, Daniel Mortimer and Manaia Cherrington.
 He made his debut for the Sharks in the World Club Challenge match against the Wigan Warriors.
 On 2 March, Brailey made his first appearance in the NRL against the Brisbane Broncos.
 In Round 16 against Manly, Brailey suffered a broken jaw after attempting to tackle Manly player Dylan Walker.
 He was ruled out for two months and returned for in round 24.